Maia (MAIA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Maia Historical Price

-According to the latest data gathered on Maia live price page, the current price of Maia is 3.52USD.
-The circulating supply of Maia(MAIA) is 315.00K MAIA , giving it a market capitalization of $1.13M.
+According to the latest data gathered on Maia live price page, the current price of Maia is 3.18USD.
+The circulating supply of Maia(MAIA) is 315.00K MAIA , giving it a market capitalization of $1.00M.

 The Maia Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAIA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.